lpil/lpil/README.md

-# AXA Marketing Store as a Ruby on Rails application
+# AXA style document store as a Ruby on Rails application

 ## Features